Hendrick's Gin Facts, Prices, & Different Expressions

 The history of Hendrick's Gin

 The Scottish brand belongs to William Grant & Sons, a family-owned distilling company from Scotland.
-The mastermind behind the spirit, though, is Lesley Gracie.
+The mastermind behind the spirit, though, is master distiller Lesley Gracie.
 She had been working for the company for about ten years when she came up with Hendrick's Gin.

 Her task was to create a super-premium product that stood out from the masses.
 And she delivered.
-Hendrick's Gin got first released in the United States in 2000.
+Hendrick's Gin was first released in the United States in 2000.
 And though it is originally from Scotland, the launch in the UK was only three years later, in 2003.

-Together with other premium-Gin releases like Tanqueray No 10 (launched in 2000), Hendrick's tried to bring Gin back on the bar menus.
+Together with other premium gin releases like Tanqueray No 10 (launched in 2000), Hendrick's tried to bring gin back on the bar menus.
 The underlying reason for this was that the Gin market in the UK shrank by 25% from 1990 to 2000.

 Luckily, this renaissance of the juniper-flavored spirit coincided with the revival of craft cocktails.
 Together, these two factors ensured that the market experienced an upswing that continues to this day.
 Slowly at first, but since 2010 the market has been growing dramatically.